Diversity & Inclusion

 We believe that the presence of diverse cultures and experiences strengthens and enriches our practice.
 Our commitment to diversity is one of the firm’s most important core values.
 To further our mission, we have created a Diversity Committee, which creates and implements initiatives to encourage a balance of race, ethnic background, sexual orientation, gender, age and physical ability within our firm.
 Examples of our commitment to diversity include the following:

-- The firm’s Management Committee includes Susan Barnard and Ameek Ponda, a woman attorney and an attorney of color, who serve as role models to other partners and to associates.
+- The firm’s Management Committee includes Carol Wolff, who serves as a role model to other partners and to associates.

 - The firm has a vibrant Women’s Initiative, which assists women lawyers with professional development and business development and fosters a firm culture that is supportive of women in the profession.